Specifying Custom Pod Specs¶

 Example of configuring default pod specs:

-taskContainerDefaults: cpuPodSpec: metadata: labels: customLabel: cpu-label spec: containers: volumeMounts: - mountPath: /example-data name: example-volume volumes: - name: example-volume hostPath: path: /data gpuPodSpec: metadata: labels: customLabel: gpu-label spec: containers: volumeMounts: - mountPath: /example-data name: example-volume volumes: - name: example-volume hostPath: path: /data
+taskContainerDefaults: cpuPodSpec: apiVersion: v1 kind: Pod metadata: labels: customLabel: cpu-label spec: containers: # Will be applied to the container executing the task. - name: determined-container volumeMounts: - name: example-volume mountPath: /example-data # Custom sidecar container. - name: sidecar-container image: alpine:latest volumes: - name: example-volume hostPath: path: /data gpuPodSpec: apiVersion: v1 kind: Pod metadata: labels: customLabel: gpu-label spec: containers: - name: determined-container volumeMounts: - name: example-volume mountPath: /example-data volumes: - name: example-volume hostPath: path: /data

 Configuring Per-Task Pod Specs¶

 In addition to default pod specs, it is also possible to configure